Booodaness/Scientific-Notes/Booodaness/Special Relativity/spacetime-interval.md

 #spacetime-interval #Minkowski-metric #Lorentz-transformations

 ## Null world lines
 Let us work in local coordinates $x^\mu = \left( ct, x^i \right)$ where $c$ is the speed of light in vacuum.
 Suppose we were to track the motion of a pulse of light, in some inertial frame.
-By the second [[postulates|postulate]] of SR, this speed would be the same in all inertial frames.
+By the second [[Booodaness/Special Relativity/postulates|postulate]] of SR, this speed would be the same in all inertial frames.

 Let the 3-position of a pointlike pulse of light be $x^i$.
 Then, its speed squared is,